 Argentinian artist Julio Le Parc settled in Paris in 1958 where he became part of an influential and innovative group that included Victor Vasarely.
-His work draws on Constructivism and was inspired by the new social democracies that were emerging after World War II.
-Le Parc was prominently associated with the Op and Kinetic Art movements and developed a rational and scientific approach to art that denied subjectivity and self-expression.
+Prominently associated with the Op and Kinetic Art movements, Le Parc developed a rational and scientific approach to art that denied subjectivity and self-expression.
 He was awarded the painting prize at the Venice Biennale in 1966.
 Le Parc's work was much admired by Gordon Lambert who donated several of his works to IMMA.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.